TimelyDataflow/differential-dataflow/README.md

 ### Concurrent incremental updates

 As soon as the computation started, it began to randomly add and remove edges, one addition and removal per second.
-These output updates depend on those of the initial computation, and so we can't report them until after reporting those of the first round.
+The corresponding output updates depend on those of the initial computation, and so we can't report them until after reporting those of the first round.
 But, just after the first round of output emerges, we see outputs like:

 ```
 observed at (Root, 3):